About the Course

 Since the PMBOK® Guide is authoritative and well-constructed, the primary material for this course is the guide itself.
 The course tackles all 10 of its Knowledge Areas.
 Each class session explains key concepts pertinent to the knowledge area under study, as well as offering tasks and/or practice test items to work through.
 Participants are to study about one chapter prior to each of the 12 sessions.
 Later sessions include systematic reviews.
 Sessions are typically two (2) hours long with a short break.
 That said, course length and locations, as well as session days and detailed times, can all be arranged at client convenience.

 This course addresses the sixth edition of the PMBOK® Guide.
 This is the first edition to incorporate substantial guidance on agile project management.
 Thus, this is a course "about" agile, in the sense of outlining concepts new to this edition.
 More importantly, the learning architecture of the course is built on that of agile project management.
 Flexible and collegial, it allows participants to explore the applicability of the PMBOK® Guide to their current projects based on considerations of business value.

 Individuals within a business, NGO, or government organization wishing to pass the PMP® Examination

 Participants should be able to sit for the examination upon successful completion of the course.
 This means that class prerequisites are the same as for the PMP® Examination.

 Minimum 6 to a Maximum of 16 Participants

-A personalized plan for passing the PMP® Examination by the date you specify
+Custom plan for passing examination by the date you specify

 After the overview in Sessions 1 -2, this course addresses all 10 Knowledge Areas of the PMBOK® Guide.
 These are tackled in pairs of related Areas, in a sequence of pairs informed by roughly when the Areas become pertinent to project planning.